kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

-Same that exist today: Kubelet and the CRI server (container runtime) not agreeing on the CgroupDriver while one of them doesn’t support the feature.
+Same that exists today: Kubelet and the CRI server (container runtime) not agreeing on the CgroupDriver while one of them doesn’t support the feature.

 ###### What steps should be taken if SLOs are not being met to determine the problem?